datenanfragen/verein-website/content/constitution.en.md

 ## 15. Liability

-**15.1** Volunteers, including the honorary board, are liable for damages, which they cause during their activity in the association, only for intent and gross negligence and are otherwise released from liability.
+**15.1** Volunteers, including the honorary board, are liable for damages which they cause during their activity in the association only for intent and gross negligence and are otherwise released from liability.

 ## 16. Dissolution of the association and devolution of the assets